LighghtEeloo/lala-lang/nana/Proposal.md

 ```

 Some interesting comments:
-1. An empty gate is exactly the same as an ungated block (feel free to suprise).
+1. An empty gate is exactly the same as an ungated block (suprise!).
 ```nana
 (
     tuple := || (